 Botany

-Bankalanan is an erect or spreading, branched, half-woody shrub, usually less than 1 meter high.
+• Bankalanan is an erect or spreading, branched, half-woody shrub, usually less than 1 meter high.
 Leaves are oblong-ovate, and 2 to 6 centimeters long, with pointed tip and broad, rounded, or heart-shaped base.
 Flowers are somewhat crowded in terminal or axillary heads.
 Petals are obovate, white, pink or pale purple, and about 7 millimeters long.
-Capsules are depressed-globose, 4 to 5 millimeters in diameter
+Fruit is a small capsule, depressed-globose, 4 to 5 millimeters in diameter, green, whitish or pink to purplish black.
+Cells are 1-2 seeded.
+Seeds and small and wingless.
+Endosperm is abundant.
+(Wikipedia)

 Distribution

-- A weed common in waste places, open grasslands, fallow fields, etc., throughout the Philippines, at low and medium altitudes in the settled areas.
+A weed common in waste places, open grasslands, fallow fields, settled areas, etc., at low and medium altitudes throughout the Philippines

 - Pantropic.